mrjohnyhats/mrjohnyhats.github.io/README.md

 # mrjohnyhats.github.io

 Hi, nice to meet you.
-You've reached my personal website.
+You've reached the github repo of [my personal website](https://mrjohnyhats.github.io).
 If I know you, feel free to connect with me on [Linkedin](https://www.linkedin.com/in/jonathan-rozen-704573b2/).
 Otherwise, feel free to browse through my personal projects

 ## projects